sourander/pre-commit-hooks/README.md

 # To target all files, whether they are staged or not
 uv run pre-commit --all-files

+# Alternatively, you can add it as a dev decependency and run locally
+uv add git+https://github.com/sourander/pre-commit-hooks --dev uv run extract-exercise-list

 # To run it normally, simply add and commit files
 git add .
 git commit -m "Add some changes"